Home » Why Do Rats Have Such A Bad Reputation?

 Leptospirosis

-Leptospirosis is an infection caused by bacteria from the genus leptospira.
+Leptospirosis is an infection caused by bacteria from the genus Leptospira.

 While rodents are asymptomatic carriers of the disease and will rarely fall sick themselves, humans can experience a wide range of symptoms when exposed to the bacteria.